CrowdSec IP Reputation

 Reviewing observe-mode verdicts

 Observe-mode verdicts are recorded in the NetBird proxy access logs, not in the CrowdSec Console.
-When a service is in observe mode and CrowdSec flags an IP, the connection is allowed but the verdict is attached to the log entry as metadata, while the deny_reason field stays empty.
+When a service is in observe mode and CrowdSec flags an IP, the connection is allowed and the verdict is attached to the log entry as metadata (crowdsec_mode and crowdsec_verdict), with no deny reason contributed by CrowdSec.
 In the dashboard's reverse proxy event log, these entries render with an observe-mode badge on the reason cell and show the decision type (ban, captcha, throttle, unavailable) so you can audit what would have been blocked before switching the service to enforce.
 The CrowdSec Console shows the aggregate view of community decisions and scenarios but does not know which of your proxy requests the bouncer was consulted on.

 Access restrictions are evaluated in a fixed order: CIDR, then country, then CrowdSec.
 A denial at any earlier layer short-circuits the rest, and CrowdSec can never relax a CIDR or country decision.
 See the restriction evaluation order reference for the full precedence table and worked examples.